piyushbig/python-tic-tac-toe-game/README.md

     return True

-#NEXT we will Write a function that asks for a player's next position (as a number 1-9) and then uses the function from step 6 to check if its a free position.
+"""NEXT we will Write a function that asks for a player's next position (as a number 1-9) and then uses the function from step 6 to check if its a free position.
-#If it is, then return the position for later use.
+If it is, then return the position for later use."""

 def player_choice(board):
     position = 0